Zabriskije/SD-to-CoreML/README.md

 - Works with both CKPT and SafeTensors file format
 - Display a log message and a system notification with status updates
 - If a conversion fails, will attempt it every 30s until it's successful
-- Resume your conversions at any time by entering the model name
+- Resume your conversions at any time by entering the same model name
 - Automatically delete all unnecessary files once the conversion is done
 - When converting to `All`, ask to zip folders (useful for sharing purposes)
 - If you choose to zip, ask to delete model and its folders